Organisation and Corporate Deposit Account – Terms and Conditions

-These terms and conditions apply to Credit Union Third Sector, Corporate Deposit and Business accounts hereafter referred to as organisation accounts.
+These terms and conditions apply to Organisation and Corporate Deposit accounts hereafter referred to as organisation accounts.

-Organisation accounts are only available to organisations based in Suffolk, Cambridgeshire, and Norfolk.
+Organisation accounts are only available to organisations based in Suffolk, Cambridgeshire, Norfolk, the North and Central Essex districts and any other geographic area defined in the ESLCU Rule Book.

-Any charges incurred arising from the use of services provided as part of the organisation account maintenance fee will be deducted from the account at the end of each month.
+Any charges incurred arising from the use of services provided as part of the organisation account maintenance fee will be deducted from the account at the end of each month or 4-week period.

 Organisations are required to provide signed copies of the authority to establish the account and for the Nominated Persons to operate the account.